 Under our agreement, Corium has performed process development and manufacturing of Twirla for each of our clinical trials.
 For the development work performed, we paid Corium for time and materials related to the achievement of certain development goals.
-To date, we have made approximately \$1.7 million of milestone payments to Corium, all of which were paid between the years 2006 and 2009.
+To date, we have not made any milestone payments to Corium.
 Corium is not eligible for any milestone payments in the future.
 During 2012, we paid Corium an aggregate of \$3.5 million towards leasehold improvements incurred by Corium to its facilities to provide for adequate manufacturing space for our product candidates.